Molecular Biologist

 - Report findings through writing or presentations

-- Grow bacteria in order to determine product effectiveness
+- Grow bacteria to determine product effectiveness

 - Translate research into technologies that consumers can use or benefit from